ydesta3/StalkFinance/README.md

 - [X] Search bar to filter feed for a particular stock/crypto in their respective tabs
 - [X] Users can double tab anywhere on the stock detail page to add stock their watchlist
 - [X] User can see a watchlist of the stocks in their likes cache (watchlist tab)
-- Optimized search for all stocks using cache (hot, warm, cold) data
+- [X] Optimized search for all stocks and crypto supported by Yahoo Finance
 - Incorporates at least one external library to add visual polish

 ### **Optional Nice-to-have Stories**